DaviAraujoCC/alertmanager_go_message_broker/README.md

 ## Notes:

 * This application is a proof of concept, or a model, it is not meant to be used in production right away, you need to configure the controller mechanism according to your needs.
-* When an alert is send to /api/v1/send endpoint, it will verify if alertname matches with one of the registered endpoints alertname, if it does, it will send the alert to the specific endpoint.
+* When an alert is send to /api/v1/send endpoint, it will verify if alertname matches with one of the registered endpoints, if it does, it will send the alert to the specific endpoint.
 * If you don't inform the alertname while adding the endpoint, it will send the alert to all the registered endpoints.